hpjeonGIT/Tips/CV.md

 CERTIFICATES
 ------------
 * Udemy certificates of completion
+  - The Complete Regular Expressions Course with Exercises (2022)
+  - Learn and Understand NodeJS (2022)
   - Arabic language | The comprehensive course (2021)
   - MongoDB - The Complete Developer's Guide (2021)
   - JavaScript – The complete Guide 2022 (2021)